Legislation to ban online wagering with credit passes Federal Parliament

 Responsible Wagering Australia (RWA) and its members are pleased that the Federal Parliament has today passed legislation to ban the use of credit cards as a payment method for online wagering.

-RWA members have been strong supporters of this measure and are pleased to see the Parliament take decisive action to enforce the ban.
+RWA members have been strong supporters of this measure since 2021 and are pleased to see the Parliament take decisive action to enforce the ban.

 Responsible Wagering Australia CEO Kai Cantwell said that this change was much needed, as Australians should only be gambling with money that they have.